berthott/laravel-keycloak-users/readme.md

 Keycloak user administration utilizing [haizad/laravel-keycloak-admin](https://github.com/haizad/laravel-keycloak-admin) for Keycloak API communication.
 Working hand in hand with [robsontenorio/laravel-keycloak-guard](https://github.com/robsontenorio/laravel-keycloak-guard) and / or [Vizir/laravel-keycloak-web-guard](https://github.com/Vizir/laravel-keycloak-web-guard) for Keycloak authorization.

 Creates a user representation on Laravel side and hooks into the model events to create the users in keycloak.
-Additionally syncs the current Keycloak state into Laravel.
+Optionally syncs the current Keycloak state into Laravel.

 ## Keycloak as a guard for your Laravel application